yammer/breakerbox/README.md

 turbine.ConfigPropertyBasedDiscovery.breakerbox.instances=localhost:8080
 ```

-*Note*: Easiest thing to do is make sure `config.properties` is next to jar otherwise keep the `breakerbox#urls` and the `archaius.configurationSource.additionalUrls` system property pointing to the correct location.
+*Note*: Easiest thing to do is make sure `config.properties` is in the same directory as the jar otherwise keep the `breakerbox#urls` and the `archaius.configurationSource.additionalUrls` system property pointing to the correct location.
 We plan to move this to a better configuration mechanism in the future.

 Adding Breakerbox to your Dropwizard+Tenacity Service